How Often Should I Feed My 2-month-old Puppy?

 Highly Active or Working Breeds

-Highly active dogs, such as working breeds or those who participate in agility training or canine sports, require more calories to support their increased energy expenditure.
+Highly active dogs, such as working breeds or those who participate in or sports, require more calories to support their increased energy expenditure.
 These dogs may benefit from multiple small meals throughout the day or an increased portion size.
 Consulting with your veterinarian will help determine the appropriate feeding schedule and portion sizes for your highly active dog.

 Metabolism